 James D. Hamilton*

 The GDP-based recession indicator index is a pattern-recognition algorithm that assigns dates to when recessions begin and end based on the observed dynamics of U.S. real GDP growth.
 To make a reliable inference, it is necessary to wait one quarter for data to be revised and confirm the current trend.
-Thus, with the 2014:Q1 advance GDP numbers released by the U.S. Bureau of Economic Analysis on April 30, 2014, a value of the recession indicator index describing economic conditions for the fourth quarter of 2013 can be calculated.
+Thus, with the 2014:Q2 advance GDP numbers released by the U.S. Bureau of Economic Analysis (BEA) on July 30, 2014, a value of the recession indicator index describing economic conditions for the first quarter of 2014 can be calculated.
 To maximize usefulness as a real-time indicator, the index is not subsequently revised.
 The index ranges from 0 to 100, with a value above 50 indicating the data are more consistent with a recession than expansion.